 On top of this, ensure it has adequate padding to counteract the effects of a stiffer sole.
 So pay attention to feel of your boots on your foot.

-When it comes to hiking boots, durability is always getting the highest priority.
+When it comes to boots, durability is always getting the highest priority.
 For this reason, a good pair should be made with more rugged materials.

 A tougher construction increases peace of mind on the purchase.
 It means that the boots will remain a royal hiking partner for quite some time.
-Hiking boots made of leather are moderately durable than their synthetic counterparts.
+Normally, boots made of leather are moderately durable than their synthetic counterparts.

-A good hiking boot must remain stable on all grounds.
+A good boot must remain stable on all grounds.
 Stability depends on the amount of traction the outer sole offers.

 For better traction, consider the depth of lug patterns, heel brake, shank size, midsole and overall ruggedness of the outer sole.